Conformally invariant differential operators on Heisenberg groups and minimal representations: The minimal representation

 \section{The minimal representation}

 A careful study of the action of $\frakg$ on the lowest $K$-type $W$ shows:

 \begin{thmalph} The $K$-type $W$ generates an irreducible $(\frakg,K)$-module $\overline{W}=d\pi_\min(U(\frakg))W$ with lowest $K$-type $W$.
-This $(\frakg,K)$-module integrates to an irreducible unitary representation of $G$ on $L^2(\RR^\times\times\Lambda)$ which is minimal in the sense that its annihilator is a completely prime ideal with associated variety equal to the minimal nilpotent coadjoint orbit.
+This $(\frakg,K)$-module integrates to an irreducible unitary representation of the universal cover $\widetilde{G}$ of $G$ on $L^2(\RR^\times\times\Lambda)$ which is minimal in the sense that its annihilator is a completely prime ideal with associated variety equal to the minimal nilpotent coadjoint orbit.
 For $\frakg$ not of type $A$, the annihilator is the Joseph ideal. \end{thmalph}

 For the split groups $G=\SO(n,n),E_{6(6)},E_{7(7)},E_{8(8)}$ the same realization has been constructed by Kazhdan and Savin~\cite{KS90} and for $G=G_{2(2)}$ by Gelfand~\cite{Gel80} (see also Savin~\cite{Sav93}).
 For $G=\widetilde{\SL}(3,\RR)$ the representations were studied in detail by Torasso~\cite{Tor83}, and for $G=\widetilde{\SO}(4,3)$ the realization is similar to the one constructed by Sabourin~\cite{Sab96}.
 We believe that the realization is new for the quaternionic groups $G=E_{6(2)},E_{7(-5)},E_{8(-24)}$ in which case the representations can also be obtained as continuation of the quaternionic discrete series by algebraic methods (see Gross and Wallach~\cite{GW94,GW96}) and also for the groups $G=\widetilde{\SO}(p,q)$.